projectsbyif/openapis/pages/appendix-about-this-research.md

 - What touchpoints do people interact with the data held about them?

+To answer these questions, we tested prototypes over two rounds of research.
+Showing the work and getting reactions from diverse range of people from the UK, France and further a field.
+With each person having different attitudes to privacy and confidence in using technology.

+Here's are the main findings from that research:

 ## Privacy attitudes

+Some people are suprised by what data telecomns companies hold abou them Some people are aware phones
+Some people don't want to all data about to be accessible Some people don't want location data recorded or made available Some people are more will for services to access data usage and tariffs Some people are nervous how data about can be potentially accessed so easily Some people feel privacy policy has equal important as price and network strength when choosing a phone company Some people believe UK has lesser privacy laws and protections People generally want more co

 <blockquote>“I’m aware that I don’t have much privacy … the UK has lax privacy laws”</blockquote>
 <blockquote>Sometimes you’re like, how do they know that?</blockquote>